Aircoookie/LedFx/README.rst

 Device Support
 ==============

-LedFx currently only supports E1.31 capable devices, including the `ESPixelStick firmware <https://github.com/forkineye/ESPixelStick/>`__ for any ESP8266 based controller.
+LedFx currently supports E1.31 capable devices, including the `ESPixelStick firmware <https://github.com/forkineye/ESPixelStick/>`__ for any ESP8266 based controller.
 Upon first launch LedFx will create a default configuration file in the '.ledfx' folder inside the active user profile.
 The exact path will be printed to the command window.
 To add a device modify config.yaml as follows:

 .. code-block:: yaml